-Right side abdominal pain is commonly caused by gas build-up or intestinal disease.
-However it can also be a sign of appendicitis or gallstones, especially if the pain in the right side is very intense.
-Abdominal pain is typically not serious if the pain itself is mild and does not present with other symptoms.
+Right side abdominal pain may be caused by gas, an intestinal condition, appendicitis or gallstones.
+Mild abdominal pain is typically not serious if tit does not present with other symptoms.

-Depending on the underlying cause, pain in the right abdomen can often be treated with analgesics, anti-inflammatories and diet changes.
-More serious conditions, like appendicitis or gallstones, may require surgical intervention, however.
+Depending on the underlying cause, pain on the right side of the abdomen can often be treated with analgesics, anti-inflammatories and diet changes.
+More serious conditions, like appendicitis or gallstones, require medical attention.
 Therefore, it is important to seek an assessment if you are unsure what is causing the pain or if the pain is intolerable.

 What causes right abdominal pain?